 What is breast cancer?

-Over 15,000 women are diagnosed with breast cancer each year.
-The risk of being diagnosed with breast cancer by age 85 is 1 in 8 for women.
+In 2013, 15,902 women and 142 men were diagnosed with breast cancer in Australia.
+The risk of being diagnosed with breast cancer by age 85 is 1 in 8 for women and 1 in 631 for men.

 Breast cancer symptoms